jsvan/CommonSents/README.md

 <div style="padding: 20px;">

 Welcome!
-This is a tool primarily to help Julian collect a dataset.
+This is a tool primarily to help me collect a dataset.
 The first slides introduce what he's doing and why this is a great project.

 It should also be helpful to you as an educational tool.
 At your discretion, you will begin to slow down and process what you are reading in a new way.
 You will analyze the sentences and look for sentiment queues which have been inserted to mold your opinion on the given topic at a deeper level than you may otherwise consciously notice.